flintlib/python-flint/doc/source/general.rst

 Input that is obviously *invalid* (for example a negative number passed as a length) can also cause crashes or worse things to happen.
-Eventually, all such bad input should be caught at the Python level and result in appropriate exceptions being raised.
-But until the code matures, assume that such checks have not yet been implemented and that invalid input leads to undefined behavior!
+Ideally, bad input should be caught at the Python level and result in appropriate exceptions being raised, but this is not yet done systematically.
+At this time, users should assume that invalid input leads to undefined behavior!

 Inexact numbers and numerical evaluation
 -----------------------------------------------------------------------

-Real and complex numbers are represented by intervals.
+Real and complex numbers are represented by midpoint-radius intervals (balls).
 All operations on real and complex numbers output intervals representing rigorous error bounds.
 This also extends to polynomials and matrices of real and complex numbers.

 The working precision for real and complex arithmetic is controlled by the global context object attributes :func:`ctx.prec` (in bits)